-The current owner of the former Des Moines Masonic Home property has filed for a permit from the City of Des Moines to demolish all structures on the property, including the stately main building, which has reigned as the most prominent landmark on Puget Sound between Seattle and Tacoma for almost a century.
+When the owner of the former Des Moines Masonic Home property filed for a permit from the City of Des Moines to demolish all structures on the property, including the stately main building, which has reigned as the most prominent landmark on Puget Sound between Seattle and Tacoma for almost a century, advocates for the building’s preservation (including the Washington Trust for Historic Preservation, Historic Seattle, the Des Moines Historical Society and SoCoCulture) pointed out the following during the Environmental Impact Statement scoping period in 2022:

 - the historic nature and architectural significance of the building, which is not only a significant structure in South King County, but also a unique example of this type of architecture in Washington State